karthikraghu/fp---m--nftcert/README.md

 # marriage-certificate-dapp
-Issue  mariage certificate as NFT onpolygon
+Issue  marriage certificates as NFTs on polygon